Learn how Jeff Bezos maximizes meeting efficiency with silent reading, detailed memos, and the two-pizza rule for smarter discussions

 We understand that capturing the essence of deep, meaningful discussions can be challenging.
 Often, the most valuable insights are either inadequately recorded or lost entirely.

-That’s why we are building the Video Calling App - it helps product and engineering teams capture meeting context, automate tasks, and focus on high-impact work.
+That’s why we are building Feta - it helps product and engineering teams capture meeting context, automate tasks, and focus on high-impact work.

 We are still in the early stages and rolling out access every day.
 If that sounds interesting, join the waitlist or fill out this form, and we’ll be in touch super soon.